shaik1002/biggitlabbomb/doc/user/project/import/github.md

 - Because of a [known issue](https://gitlab.com/gitlab-org/gitlab/-/issues/424400), Markdown attachments from repositories on GitHub Enterprise Server instances aren't imported.
-- Because of a [known issue](https://gitlab.com/gitlab-org/gitlab/-/issues/418800), when importing projects that used [GitHub auto-merge](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/automatically-merging-a-pull-request), the imported project in GitLab can have merge commits labeled `unverified` if the commit was signed with the GitHub internal GPG key.
+- Because of a [known issue](https://gitlab.com/gitlab-org/gitlab/-/issues/418800), when importing projects that used [GitHub auto-merge](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/automatically-merging-a-pull-request), the imported project in GitLab can have merge commits labeled "unverified" if the commit was signed with GitHub's internal GPG key.
 - GitLab [can't import](https://gitlab.com/gitlab-org/gitlab/-/issues/424046) GitHub Markdown image attachments that were uploaded to private repositories before 2023-05-09.
 If you encounter this problem, would like to help us resolve the problem, and are willing to provide a sample repository for us, please add a comment to [issue 424046](https://gitlab.com/gitlab-org/gitlab/-/issues/424046) and we'll contact you.